EntrixAU/VibeCodingPlaybook/whats-vibe-coding.md

 ## ⚠️ But...
 The Reality Check

 **But** — and this is a big but — with all these promises come pitfalls.
 The common mistakes teams make when adopting vibe coding can be dangerous.

-## Core Concept

-Think of vibe coding like pair programming, but your partner is an AI that never sleeps and knows "something" about everything — but not always the right thing.
-This partnership requires careful orchestration to be effective.

 ## Key Benefits